Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 When configuring a client, you can provide various configuration options, including:

-• Setting timeouts for different aspects of API calls
+• Setting timeouts for different aspects of API calls.

-• Controlling the retry policy when encountering errors
+• Controlling the retry policy when encountering errors.

-• Adding or manipulating HTTP headers
+• Adding or manipulating HTTP headers.

 • Enabling the tracking of client-side performance metrics.
 Using this feature helps you to collect metrics about the service clients in your application and analyze the output in Amazon CloudWatch.

-• Specifying an alternate executor service to be used for scheduling tasks, such as async retry attempts and timeout tasks
+• Specifying an alternate executor service to be used for scheduling tasks, such as async retry attempts and timeout tasks.

 You control the configuration by providing a ClientOverrideConfiguration object to the service client Builder class.
 You'll see this in some code examples in the following sections.

 The ClientOverrideConfiguration provides standard configuration choices.
 The different pluggable HTTP clients have implementation-specific configuration possibilities as well.
-Each of these clients also maintains its own documentation:

 Timeout configuration

 You can adjust the client configuration to control various timeouts related to the service calls.
 DynamoDB provides lower latencies compared to other Amazon Web Services.
-Therefore, you might want to adjust these properties to lower timeout values so you can fail fast if there’s a networking issue.
+Therefore, you might want to adjust these properties to lower timeout values so that you can fail fast if there's a networking issue.

 You can customize the latency related behavior using ClientOverrideConfiguration on the DynamoDB client or by changing detailed configuration options on the underlying HTTP client implementation.